axant/tgapp-googleplusauth/README.rst

 behavior of the appplications:

-    * **googleplusauth.on_registration(google_response, user)** -> Runs when it is registering a new user from google login, permits to add additional data to the user.
+    * **googleplusauth.on_registration(google_response, user)** -> Runs when it is registering a new user from google login, permits to add or modify additional data to the user.
     * **googleplusauth.on_login(google_response, user)** -> Runs when user perform google login, permits to update the user data.